diemastermonkey/dial-o-tron/README.md

 ## Procedural Generation
 Most randomization you'll see in Javascript will use the `Math.random` object.
 It returns a 'random' value each time it's called.
 The values are meant to be difficult to predict...that is the closest a deterministic system like a computer can get to 'truly random'.
 (Yes, I will happily argue this with you in the comments.)

-But for Dial-O-Tron, we need an algorithm that produces *seemingly* unpredictable results that are in truth completely consistent for a given set of inputs.
-For example, `SpecialRand(123)` returns output 'K' every time, and yet it remains infeasible to predict in advance what `SpecialRand(456)` will produce.
+But for Dial-O-Tron, we need an algorithm that produces *seemingly* unpredictable results that in truth are completely consistent for any given inputs.
+For example, `SpecialRand(123)` returns output 'K' every time, yet it remains infeasible to predict in advance what `SpecialRand(456)` will produce.

 In a nutshell, this is Procedural Generation on-the-cheap.

-This can be accomplished with many different algorithms, such as the Perlin Noise I use in the unpublicized 'Entroscope' app for Android.
+This can be accomplished with many different algorithms, such as the Perlin Noise I use my unpublicized 'Entroscope' app for Android.
 In that, geolocation and clock data are inputs to generate game data on-the-fly, according to the results of a Perlin Noise function.

-In Dial-O-Tron, the entire mathematical domain of possible inputs is much smaller: Only 'all possible phone numbers', so 10^7 (10,000,000).
+In Dial-O-Tron, the entire mathematical domain of possible inputs is much smaller: Only 'all possible local phone numbers', so 10^7 (10,000,000).
 Maybe that seems alot, but for an entire universe it's tiny.

-A popular, computationally cheap algorithm will suffice as a "seedable" Random Number Generator.
+A popular, computationally cheap algorithm will suffice as a "seedable" Random Number Generator. (link to the function)

 For each NPC (or other procedurally-generated entity), the 'phone number' is used as the seed.
-Instantiated with that value at runtime, it produces the necessary 'illusion of consistent randomness'.
+Instantiated with that value at runtime, this produces the necessary 'illusion of consistent randomness'.

 (to do: add code snippets and links to relevant sections)

 ## Tokenization
-Tokens are in everything
+Tokens are in everything.
+Omg there are so many tokens now.

 ## Self-Modifying Runtime Code
-So much self-tweaking code
+So much self-modifying code I'm no longer sure if I'm writing this, or it's writing itself.

 # Gameplay Engine
-How game state and player workflow is handled
+How game state and player workflow is handled.

 ## DOT Object
 A class representing the user's fictional device